Minimum Wages in Concentrated Labor Markets: Introduction

-The full coverage of workers and establishments in the German social security data allows me to calculate unbiased measures of concentration of employees on employers, the classical source of monopsony power, for each local labor market in Germany between 1999 and 2017.
-In this study, I follow common practice and define labor markets as pairs of industries and commuting zones.
-For the baseline delineation with 4-digit industries, I document high concentration in 51.8 percent of all labor markets and for 12.9 percent of workers, operationalized by a market-level Herfindahl-Hirschman Index (HHI) above 0.2 from E.U.\ antitrust policy.
-At the same time, the HHI indices show considerable heterogeneity across industries and commuting zones.
-Nonetheless, with an HHI of around 0.35, labor market concentration in Germany has on average remained relatively stable throughout the last two decades.
-Overall, the high levels of labor market concentration indicate substantial monopsony power in German labor markets.
-This result is consistent with dynamic monopsony models on Germany which estimate the labor supply curve to the firm to be rather inelastic.
+The near-universal coverage of workers in the German administrative social security records allows me to calculate reliable measures of labor market concentration, the classical source of monopsony power, for each local labor market in Germany.
+In this study, I follow common practice and define labor markets as pair-wise combinations of industries and commuting zones.
+For the baseline delineation with 4-digit industries, I document high levels of concentration in 51.8 percent of all labor markets and 12.9 percent of workers, operationalized by a market-level Herfindahl-Hirschman Index (HHI) above the threshold of 0.2 from E.U.\ antitrust policy.
+The average labor market features roughly three firms (HHI=0.342), and this number has been relatively stable throughout the last two decade.
+The high levels of concentration indicate that firms in the German labor market command considerable monopsony power.
+While this finding mirrors evidence that the labor supply elasticity to the single firm is quite inelastic (e.g., \citealp{HirschEtAl2010}), it also manifests in substantial wage markdowns, which I calculate from survey information on a subset of firms.
+Importantly, labor market concentration positively correlates with higher markdowns, bolstering my practice of using labor market concentration as a proxy for monopsony power.